opensearch-project/data-prepper/examples/log-ingestion-k8s/README.md

-# Kubernetes Logging with Fluent Bit and Data-Prepper
+# Kubernetes Logging with Fluent Bit and Data Prepper

 [Fluent Bit](http://fluentbit.io/) is a lightweight and extensible __Log and Metrics Processor__ that comes with full support for Kubernetes: